Song Cycle (album): Side one

 "Van Dyke Parks" is an audio collage simulating maritime disaster sounds, including flares, explosions, and a steamship whistle resembling a dying animal.
 James Hendricks, a former member of the Mugwumps, sings "Nearer My God to Thee", a hymn associated with the Titanic sinking.
 A chorus abruptly restates the hymn in a different key, a compositional technique Parks described as representing the disconnect between survivors and a sinking ship.
-He linked this Titanic imagery to 1960s America, addressing the Vietnam War, racial tensions, and political conflicts.
+He linked this Titanic imagery to 1960s America, addressing political conflicts such as the Vietnam War and racial tensions.
 Parks characterized the album's first half as reflecting necessary "political consciousness" amid contemporary turmoil, ending with fading flare sounds and a ship horn: "I thought that would be a fun way to [end] the first half of the album. ...
 I don't think too many people lasted into the second act."

 Side two

 "Public Domain" blends folk-inspired rhythms and dramatic string arrangements, framed by Parks as both autobiographical and a critique of industrial elitism.
 It opens with a harp motif influenced by the diatonic Veracruz harp tradition from Mexico, which Parks encountered during travels with his brother.
 Overdubbed harp layers created a rolling rhythm akin to bluegrass, while Parks' lyrics employed intricate alliteration.